sotpotatis/sotpotatis/README.md

-**hello there!** this is my github profile - the very amazing home to (at least some) of my code. if you know me, you know that i love to learn new things and experiment with new technologies. i want to use technology as a way to express and provide people with the things that they are looking for!
+**hello there!** this is my github profile - the very amazing home to (at least some) of my code. if you know me, you know that i love to learn new things and experiment with new technologies.

 ![Text](https://raw.githubusercontent.com/sotpotatis/sotpotatis/main/texts/what-i-know.png)
 here is a list of some things that i know: